 So Google Analytics, Google search console and Google my business are free accounts.
 They are free and you can get these hooked up relatively easily.
 Look at it like once every three months, every six months.
 And you want to look for like who’s bouncing how many people are bouncing off my website, what pages aren’t working.
-You need to know this.
+To clarify, you need to know this.
 Financial advisors, you need to just take a little bit of time and understand it’s not worth having a website and other marketing assets if you’re not going to maintain them.

 Social media pages

 The other thing is you should establish some basic social media pages.
-So at the very basic level, you need a personal LinkedIn page and a LinkedIn, Facebook and Twitter page for your business.
+So at the very basic level, you need a personal LinkedIn page.
+Also, a LinkedIn, Facebook and Twitter page for your business.
 Even if you don’t post a lot, you need to give people the opportunity to follow you and you need to post every so often so that it doesn’t look like you are a total graveyard.

 The personal LinkedIn page is really important.
-Make sure you have a professional headshot and include your website and email and the contact information field.
+Furthermore, make sure you have a professional headshot and include your website and email and the contact information field.
 At the top of that page, the top of the page gets way more attention.
 The about section should display a basic statement about what you do.
 Kind of like what I mentioned “fee-only financial adviser from Bethesda, Maryland.”
 Make a clear basic statement about what you do and have a clear call to action.
 It’s a little boring, but it will do the job for now.
 Above the fold, so before they have to scroll down for the rest of your page, make it apparent right away how they can contact you or what they what you want them to do.

 Email collection sign up form

 Now, the other thing is that you have a way to collect emails for your newsletter.
-That should be fed into from your website, social media, etc. This way sign ups from your website, etc. go into a separate audience in your newsletter, in your email software (whatever you’re using, Constant Contact, Mail Chimp, whatever.)
+That should be fed into from your website, social media, etc. Therefore, sign ups from your website, etc. go into a separate audience in your newsletter, in your email software (whatever you’re using, Constant Contact, Mail Chimp, whatever.)

 What a financial advisor marketing plan template looks like